Mindstormer619/Code-Notes/1. Projects/Learning MongoDB/MongoDB Aggregation Pipelines.md

 + 1000 stages maximum in a single pipeline.
 + If [`allowDiskUseByDefault`](https://www.mongodb.com/docs/manual/reference/parameters/#mongodb-parameter-param.allowDiskUseByDefault) is set to `true`, pipeline stages that need more than 100MB memory will write temp files to disk by default.
 To disable, use `{allowDiskUse: false}` option within the stage.
 If `allowDiskUseByDefault` is set to `false`, >100MB memory stages will raise an error unless overridden by the stage.

+## See More

+More info can be found in the book: [Practical MongoDB Aggregations by Paul Done](https://www.practical-mongodb-aggregations.com/front-cover.html).

 ----